bor0/gidti/manuscript/chapter4.md

 False
 ```

 To conclude, iterative processes take fewer calculation steps and are usually more performant than recursive processes.
-Recursive functions combined with pattern matching are one of the most powerful tools in Idris since they do computation.
+Recursive functions combined with pattern matching are one of the most powerful tools in Idris since they allow for computation.
 They are also useful for proving mathematical theorems with induction, as we will see in the examples later.

 X> ### Exercise 7
 X>